ChronoMonochrome/MergeTool/README.md

  -v, --verbose    - verbose output.
 </pre>

-The tool will do `git checkout --ours' (`git checkout --theirs') for any files/directories specified in ours.txt (theirs.txt).
+The tool will do `git checkout --ours` (`git checkout --theirs`) for any unmerged files/directories specified in ours.txt (theirs.txt).

 Note that flags passing like "-dv" is not supported, use "-d -v" instead.